Technologicat/spacemacs.d/README.md

 The `custom-keys-minor-mode` (while enabled) unmaps `C-z` from `evil-emacs-state-map`, because emulation maps precede minor mode maps and we want `C-z` for undo.

-Note the function keys `<f10>` (menu) and `<f11>` (toggle frame full screen) are already taken, hence `<f8>`, `<f9>` and `<f12>`.
+Note the function keys `<f10>` (menu) and `<f11>` (toggle frame full screen) are already taken, hence we use `<f8>`, `<f9>` and `<f12>`.

+The `<f10>` menu is missing many useful commands and includes many useless ones.
+Instead, in Spacemacs, for discovery use `M-m` (Spacemacs menu), `M-x` (Helm M-x), `M-m h d a` (Helm apropos).

 We use `sublimity` as the minimap provider, because it works also in LaTeX mode, whereas the `minimap` package does not seem to want to co-operate with it.
 Upon first activation (globally per session), `sublimity` requires moving the cursor before the minimap actually appears (or alternatively, press `<f9>` three times at the first use during the session to force it to appear immediately).
+Upon second and further activations, the minimap appears immediately.

 If you want to use `minimap` instead, be sure to [get it from GitHub](https://github.com/dengste/minimap); the version on ELPA seems to be old even though it has the same version number.
 As of this writing, only the version on GitHub has the ability to change the color of the highlighted line.

 We use `yafolding` instead of the folding features of `evil`, because it requires no configuration, works perfectly for Python, and importantly, *draws nice-looking folding markers at the margin*.
-I find it very important to have a visual indication that a section has been folded.
-Spacemacs's `evil` folding of course remains available.
+Spacemacs's `evil` folding (required for languages not based on indentation) of course remains available.

 ## Some useful standard key bindings